David A. Asch

 • Harvard College, AB, Philosophy

-David Asch is the Senior Vice Dean for Strategic Initiatives at the Perelman School of Medicine.
-Previously, he served as the Executive Director of the Penn Medicine Center for Health Care Innovation.
+David Asch is the Senior Vice President for Strategic Initiatives at the University of Pennsylvania.
+Previously, he served Senior Vice Dean at the Perelman School of Medicine and as the Executive Director of the Penn Medicine Center for Health Care Innovation.
 His research aims to understand and improve how physicians and patients make medical choices, including the adoption of new pharmaceuticals or medical technologies, the purchase of insurance, and personal health behaviors.
 His research combines elements of economic analysis with psychological theory and marketing in the field now called behavioral economics.
-He is the author of more than 250 published papers.
+He is the author of more than 500 published papers.

-He teaches health policy at the Wharton School and he practices internal medicine at the Philadelphia Veterans Affairs Medical Center, where he created and from 2001 to 2012 directed the Center for Health Equity Research and Promotion—the Department of Veterans Affairs’ national center to support vulnerable populations and reduce racial disparities.
+He created and from 2001 to 2012 directed the Center for Health Equity Research and Promotion—the Department of Veterans Affairs’ national center to support vulnerable populations and reduce racial disparities.
 He created and from 2001 to 2014 directed the RWJF Health & Society Scholars Program at the University of Pennsylvania.
 From 1998 to 2012 he was Executive Director of the Leonard Davis Institute of Health Economics.

 Loading tweets...